 top of page

-"HEY.
+"HEY!
 THEY'RE HOT!"

-The 23rd of February marks the UK release of Mel & Kim's second single Respectable, which provided the duo, and Stock, Aitken & Waterman, with their first UK #1.
-Released in 1987, the song also hit the #1 spot in The Netherlands, Australia, Germany, Switzerland and New Zealand, as well as reaching top ten status across many other global territories.
-With sales of over 2 million copies worldwide, and Gold sales of 250,000 in the UK alone, Respectable was initially certified silver in the UK on March 1st 1987 - an incredible seven days after it's release - and then gold on the 1st of April 1987, and the smash hit follow up to Showing Out sent the sisters fame stratospheric.
+With sales of over 2 million copies worldwide, and Gold sales of 250,000 in the UK alone, Respectable was initially certified silver in the UK, on March 1st 1987 - an incredible seven days after it's release - and then gold on the 1st of April 1987.

 THE SOUND

-Respectable shows a clear progression from the edgier, Chicago/London House sound of Showing Out, to a more commercial Pop/House sensibility, making it even more accessible and irresistible to the masses than its predecessor.
-The memorable hook of the song is the sampled and sequenced first syllable of the chorus: "Tay, tay, tay, tay, t-t, t-t, t, tay, tay, take or leave us..." which was created by Matt Aitken during post production.
-PWL 'Mixmaster', producer Pete Hammond told melandkim.com, “The 'Tay Tay Tay' was nothing more than Matt messing about impatiently and playing the start of the chorus vocals on three different notes.
+The memorable hook of the song is the sampled and sequenced first syllable of the chorus: "Tay, tay, tay, tay, t-t, t-t, t, tay, tay, take or leave us...", which was created by Matt Aitken during post-production.
+PWL 'Mixmaster' Pete Hammondexclusively shared with melandkim.com, “The 'Tay Tay Tay' was nothing more than Matt messing about impatiently and playing the start of the chorus vocals on three different notes.
 It sounded fun so it was recorded.
 It was very simple really.”
-Simple yet incredibly memorable, this hook burned the track into the mainstream consciousness and remains instantly recognisable today.
+Simple, yet incredibly memorable... this hook burned the track into the mainstream consciousness and remains instantly recognisable today.
 Surprisingly, the ‘Tay, tay, tay’ effect was not appreciated by everyone around the girls at the time, including Nick East, (of Supreme Records).
 Pete Hammond recalled, “We were asked to take out the 'Tay Tay Tay' bit as (Nick) thought it was a bit naff.
 Shortly after that, the girls played a live appearance in Holland, where they mimed to one of the earlier mixes of Respectable.
 The crowd went wild when they heard the "Tay Tay Tay" bit.Mike Stock finally put his foot down and let Nick East know that, if he wanted to continue working with the production team then the ‘tay’ would stay!

 The lyrics for Respectable perfectly captured Mel & Kim’s youthful, fun-loving personalities, and their feisty attitude, but the original inspiration for the song actually came from a full page advert Pete Waterman had taken out in Music Week (UK record industry trade paper).
 Pete wanted to send out a clear message to his detractors within the British Pop industry who had failed to acknowledge SAW in their B.P.I.
 Awards nominations for 1986, and his advert displayed the bold statement - You can love or hate us, you ain’t gonna change us.
 We ain’t ever gonna be respectable!
 Following this, Pete was thinking through ideas for Mel & Kim’s second single, and he made the link between his advert and the press treatment that the girls were receiving at the time.
 Pete believed that Mel & Kim had the ‘balls’, theoretically speaking, to deliver a track featuring the tag line from his advert with strength and humour, and asked Mike Stock to write the lyrics for the remainder of the song from the sisters' perspective.
 Respectable provided Mel & Kim with the perfect platform to make their own declaration of independence, and they used the song as a clear response to the tabloid media who seemed to thrive on digging up dirt including the uncovering of Mel’s earlier career as a topless and nude model.
 Pete Waterman recalled, "Respectable became an anthem, not just for them and their image, but also for the company (PWL) itself."
 Years later, Kim recalled, “Respectable was written because we really didn’t give a shit about these pictures (of Mel) coming out!”
 However, the sisters had felt a little concern about how others may react at the time.
 Kim remembers, “Mel and I went to see Pete (Waterman), to warn him about the pictures.
 Pete, being Pete, turned to Mel and said ‘Kid, just tell me there are no animals involved!’
 We laughed so much!!!”